adrianlizarraga/nibble/README.md

 **THIS PROGRAMMING LANGUAGE IS A WORK IN PROGRESS.
-ANYTHING CAN CHANGE AT ANY MOMENT.
-USE AT YOUR OWN RISK!**
+ANYTHING CAN CHANGE AT ANY MOMENT.**
 # Nibble

 [![Unit Tests](https://github.com/nibble-language/nibble/actions/workflows/test_nibble_programs.yml/badge.svg)](https://github.com/nibble-language/nibble/actions/workflows/test_nibble_programs.yml)

-This is an experimental programming language based on C. The goal is to create a compiled, statically-typed programming language that adds the following features to C:
+This is a programming language based on C that is developed primarily as a learning exercise.
+The goal is to add the following features to C:

 - [x] Order-independent declarations
 - [x] Module import system (based on javascript ES6)